bmr-cymru/stratify/README.md

   -f, --fs-name FS_NAME
                         Set the file system name
-  -g, --git             Perform a build from git master branch instead of packages -B, --git-build       Perform a build from git master branch on the host before creating pools -I, --git-install     Perform a build from git master branch on the target system -k, --kickstart KICKSTART
+  -g, --git             Perform a build from git master branch instead of packages -B, --git-host        Perform a build from git master branch on the host before creating pools -I, --git-target      Perform a build from git master branch on the target system -k, --kickstart KICKSTART
                         Path to a local kickstart file -n, --nopartition     Do not partition disks or create Stratis fs